williamcaseylucas/fitness-tracker-barbell/README.md

 Template for structuring your Python data science projects.
 It is based on [Cookie Cutter Data Science](https://drivendata.github.io/cookiecutter-data-science/).

+## Notes

+* Better to export pickle if you are using df later so date time stuff is preserved

 ## Data

 - Gyroscope data -> deg/s